simpledatatools/onetable/README.md

 **Full-time contributors**

 We also have opportunities for you to work on this project in a paid position (as a full / part time job) if you are able to lead large portions of the development and can work regular hours.
+We are a team that is scattered across the globe in almost every timezone and we are happy to have you work any schedule that is best for you.
 If you are available to contribute to the project in this way, please reach out.
 The setup works as:

 - We would like someone who works consistent hours each day.
 This helps us to more easily coordinate tasks, ensure upcoming tasks are prepared in advance, make sure code is reviewed in a timely manner, and to make sure we can track and monitor your progress.